STEWARD Act of 2025

 Terms defined in this bill

-Dedicated facility where residential recyclables are sorted into commodities for further processing
+A facility that sorts separately collected residential recyclable material into commodities for further processing or sale.

 We use a combination of our own taxonomy and classification in addition to large language models to assess meaning and potential beneficiaries.
 High confidence means strong textual evidence.
 Always verify with the original bill text.